s-KaiNet/sp-request/README.md

 ... as simple as that!
 A bit more samples you can find under [integration tests](https://github.com/s-KaiNet/sp-request/blob/master/test/integration/integration.spec.ts)

 ## API:
-### [main sp-request export].create(credentials, environment):
+### [main sp-request export].create(credentialOptions):
- - **_credentials_:** required, object containing user credentials:
+ - **_credentialOptions_:** required, object containing credentials.
-   - _username_ - required string
-   - _password_ - required string
- - **_environment_**: optional, used when you want to send requests to on-premise SharePoint (when using `environment` option either `domain` or `workstation` option should be provided, when nothing is provided as `environment` for on-premise, local user will be used (not domain), it's better to always provide `environment` option explicitly):
-   - _domain_ - optional string
-   - _workstation_ - optional string
+  Since version 2.x `sp-request` relies on `node-sp-auth` module for authentication.
+You can find description for `credentialOptions` under [node-sp-auth](https://github.com/s-KaiNet/node-sp-auth#params).

-Call to `require('sp-request').create({username: 'user', password: 'pass'})` returns sprequest function with predefined username and password.
+Call to `require('sp-request').create(credentialOption)` returns sprequest function with predefined authentication.
 You can use this function later to send REST queries (like in samples above) without specifying credentials again.
 ### sprequest(options):
  - **_options_**: required, settings object for `request` module.
 For all available values refer to the original [request docs](https://github.com/request/request#requestoptions-callback)